jensgerntholtz/csgo-aware/README.md

 # CSGO Aware

 A game state integration test for cs:go.
 Using a node js server listening for POST requests from the game.
+Which then sends appropriate data over usb serial.
+The arduino code responds to these signals and lights up an array of leds using the neopixel library.

 # Setup